predicthq/sdk-py/README.md

 Additional examples are available in [usecases/events](https://github.com/predicthq/sdk-py/tree/master/usecases/events) folder.

-The following example searches for the 'Katy Perry' events (full text search) with rank level of 4 or 5 (rank >= 60) in the concerts category.
+The following example searches for the `Katy Perry` events (full text search) with rank level of 4 or 5 (rank >= 60) in the concerts category.

 ```Python
 from predicthq import Client